AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/overview.md

 >[!NOTE]
 >
 >Once you make a selection, you cannot change this selection within that dashboard.
-Instead, create a new dashboard that uses a different insight creation method.
+Instead, you must create a new dashboard with a different dashboard creation method.

 ![The [!UICONTROL Create dashboard] dialog with Query pro mode and Save highlighted.](../images/customizable-insights/query-pro-mode.png)

+## Create a chart {#create-a-chart}

+See the [query pro mode guide](./query-pro-mode.md) for step-by-step instructions on creating a chart with SQL.